 Eckerd College provides two ways to protect email communications depending on the type of information you are sending.
 The Information Sensitivity Policy provides guidance on the classes of information and the appropriate level of protection.

 Information classified as Protected by the Information Sensitivity Policy should only be sent in an email using Virtru.
 If you need this capability please submit a request to itshelp@eckerd.edu.
-The cost for this service is ~$50/yr.
+The cost for this service is approximately $50/yr.
 Virtru provides end-to-end encryption and it also allows you to:

 Revoke or expire messages